Physical Signs of Meth Abuse

 3. Intense Paranoia and Irritability

-The flip side of the euphoria side effects is that meth can cause anger, mood swings and paranoia.
+The flip side of the euphoria side effects is that meth can cause anger, mood swings, psychosis and paranoia.
 People who are high on meth have hallucinations and delusions that can get extremely scary.
 Even when the drug has worn off, these drug abuse symptoms can persist.

 4. Rapid Decline in Dental Health